simple-registry/simple-registry/doc/oidc-authentication.md

 - Verify issuer matches configuration
 - Check audience claim if required_audience is set
 - For GitHub tokens, ensure repository and actor claims are present
+- Enable debug logging to see validation details: `RUST_LOG=simple_registry=debug`

 ### Policy Not Matching
-- Use `identity.oidc.claims` to access all token claims
+- Use `identity.oidc.claims["claim_name"]` to access token claims (note the bracket notation)
+- Check if OIDC is present before accessing fields: `identity.oidc != null`
 - Check claim names match your provider's format
+- Failed policy rules are logged with warnings showing which rule failed
 - Use CEL playground to test expressions

+### Policy Evaluation Errors
+- If a CEL expression fails (e.g., accessing a field on null), the rule is skipped with a warning
+- The system continues evaluating other rules instead of returning 500 errors
+- Check logs for "evaluation failed" messages to debug problematic rules
+- Common issue: Accessing `identity.oidc.provider_name` when no OIDC auth was used
+  - Solution: Add `identity.oidc != null` check first

 ### JWKS Errors
-- Ensure issuer URL is correct
+- Ensure issuer URL is correct and accessible
 - Check network connectivity to OIDC provider
 - Verify custom jwks_uri if configured
+- JWKS are cached, so changes may take up to `jwks_refresh_interval` to take effect